Epsilon factors as algebraic characters on the smooth dual of $\mathrm{GL}_n$

-We continue with some background on the local constants, which are also called {\emph{epsilon factors} \cite{L}, \cite{D}.
+We continue with some background on the epsilon factors \cite{L}, \cite{D}.
 The epsilon factors are very important and central in the theory of Artin $L$-functions.
-If $E$ denotes a \emph{global} field, the completed $L$-function $L (s,V )$ of a representation $W_E \to \GL(V )$ of the Weil group $W_E$ of the global field $E$ defines a meromorphic function in the complex plane satisfying the functional equation
+If $E$ denotes a global field, then we have the absolute Weil group $W_E$, see \cite[6.2.6]{MP}.
+The completed $L$-function $L (s,V )$ of a representation $W_E \to \GL(V )$ of the Weil group $W_E$ of the global field $E$ defines a meromorphic function in the complex plane satisfying the functional equation

 where $V^*$ is the dual of the representation $V$ of $W_E$, and the epsilon factor $\varepsilon(s,V)$ is defined by the product